-Michele oversees all employment and human resources-related activities and is a member of the company’s liability and risk management team.
-Before joining Hines Corporation in 1991, Michele worked in human resources for publicly and privately held companies such as Michigan Spring and Stamping, Clarcor, and Bennett Pump.
+Deb oversees all employment and human resources related activities and is a member of the company’s risk management team.
+Prior to joining Hines Corporation in 2020, Deb worked in Human Resources for Bennett Pump Company, Acemco Automotive, Grand Transformers, and Counter Point Furniture Products.

 Greg is responsible for tax and financial accounting and is a member of the company’s liability and risk management team.
 Prior to joining Hines Corporation in 1995, Greg owned a private consulting practice, served as the controller of two distribution companies, and worked in public accounting with Arthur Andersen & Co.